 The heads of the great tech, media, and shipping companies of the early 21st century began talking.
 In boardrooms, conferences, in the bars of Silicon Valley and Midtown Manhattan, in emails between personal friends and even rivals, an idea began to coalesce.
 Some say it was the rideshare app guy that came up with it, but he probably only attached himself to increase his personal brand.
 In the end, it didn’t matter where they idea sprung, only that it stuck and was executed in one push.

 Proxies for the big players –Apple, Google, Facebook, Amazon, Microsoft, IBM, Intel, Cisco, Jabil, Alibaba, Oracle– the giants of Silicon Valley and beyond, in one week made a few strategic donations to justices, lawmakers, watchdog groups.
 They gobbled up competitors and fused into one another to compete with the growing content-delivery conglomerates– Viacom, Comcast, Disney, Time, TimeWarner, and Fox.
-In the early 2020s, the strength of the new tech and media companies allowed them to press into other countries and operate as de facto leadership in places like Maldives, Estonia, Bhutan, Panama, Myanmar, Belarus.
-Now, these companies had seats at the U.N. and could affect global policy.
+In the early 2020s, the strength of the new tech and media companies allowed them to press into other countries and operate as de facto leadership in places like Maldives, Estonia, Bhutan, Panama, Myanmar, and Belarus.
+Now these companies had seats at the U.N. and could affect global policy.
 They could begin tipping the scales with votes rather than merely soft power.

 The public didn’t care.
 They trusted their tech companies as far as they could throw them, but that was farther than their corrupted and mismanaged governments.
 The change was brewing.
 The nationalism of the 19th and 20th centuries felt outmoded.
 The new world was borderless, limitless.
 Money could be made if you could bend the circuit to your will.
 On the internet, strange and organic as it was, a person could be judged and enriched by their merit or cleverness, not on what color their passport was.
 People emulated their leaders, grabbing and skimming, making deals, buying clicks and views.